IntunoAI/intuno/intuno_sdk/PUBLISHING.md

-# Publishing the Wisdom SDK
+# Publishing the Intuno SDK

-This guide provides instructions on how to publish the `wisdom-sdk` to both GitHub and PyPI.
+This guide provides instructions on how to publish the `intuno-sdk` to both GitHub and PyPI.

 ## Publishing to GitHub

 Publishing the code to a GitHub repository allows for collaboration, version control, and public visibility.

 1.  **Initialize a Git repository:**
-    If you haven't already, initialize a Git repository in the `wisdom_sdk` directory.
+    If you haven't already, initialize a Git repository in the `intuno_sdk` directory.
     ```bash
-    cd /path/to/wisdom_sdk
+    cd /path/to/intuno_sdk
     git init -b main
     ```